 We spend a lot of time in our beds.
 Assuming 7 hours a night, 7 days a week, and we’re pushing 50 hours of sleep each week.
+That all adds up to an average of 26 years of our lives spent in bed.
 Whether we lounge around to read, catch up on news, or snuggle in for a movie before some shut-eye, the actual number of hours we spend in our beds each week could be significantly more

 Not all mattresses are made equally.
 When we think of mattresses, generally, we compare the material they’re made from.
 Is it foam or a coil spring mattress?
 Is it soft, medium, or firm?
 When you first start researching the next mattress you’d like to purchase, it’s important to take a deeper look at not only the type of material the mattress is made of, but also where the materials are sourced.